 Ultimate List of Ethical Swimwear Brands, Melbourne Australia

 Bombshell Bay Swimwear - Ethical Swimwear Brand Melbourne

-We have a small dedicated team; we like to call our magicians who create our swimwear offshore in beautiful Bali.
-By doing this, we only create small amounts of each collection which makes them not only exclusive pieces but it also really allows us to be a true sustainable swimwear brand.
+Our small, devoted team—which we like to refer to as our magicians—makes our swimwear off-shore in stunning Bali.
+We only produce a small number of each collection as a result, making them unique pieces that also enable us to be a true sustainable swimwear company.
 We are a small but proud Australian owned label helping to do our part in making our oceans a cleaner place for our marine life, while we continue to make only the best quality swimsuits for you, our beautiful customers.

 THE ICONIC - Ethical Swimwear Brand Melbourne

 Make a statement with top swimwear brands for women at THE ICONIC.
 With so many one-piece swimsuits and bikinis to choose from, tanning has never looked so good.
 There are numerous styles for every body type, including ruching, frills, polka dots, prints, and more.
 THE ICONIC's women's swimwear collection will keep you warm whether you're working out or relaxing on the beach.

 Choose from a variety of swimsuit designs, such as bandeau, triangle, balconette, and high-waisted or hipster bottoms.
 One-piece outfits can be daring or understated, contemporary or vintage.
 Add a stylish kaftan or a pair of bright, patterned board shorts to your beachwear collection.
 Shop our affordable selection of rash guards and performance swimwear, or go through our assortment of mix-and-match bikini tops and bottoms.
 The key to having great style is confidence, therefore it's crucial to pick swimwear that fits well and is comfortable.